kichirouhoshino/infalsus-retranslation/README.md

 ---

 ## How to install
+1. Download the zip file from "Releases"
-1. Extract the contexts of the zip file into the game
+2. Extract the contexts of the zip file into the game
-2. LINUX/STEAMOS ONLY: Add "WINEDLLOVERRIDES="version=n,b" %command%" in your launch options.
+3. LINUX/STEAMOS ONLY: Add "WINEDLLOVERRIDES="version=n,b" %command%" in your launch options.
-3. Run the game normally.
+4. Run the game normally.
 The dialogue are patched on runtime.

 It should survive game updates, but any new dialogue added will need a patch update.